 How do you stand out amongst the millions of iPhone apps competing for attention?
 With a fabulous design, that's how!
 Holger Sindbaek of app community Meerli selects some of his favourites.

 The last year, however, has seen some mobile applications pop up with amazing-looking user interfaces that offer fantastic user experience.
 To encourage this trend, some friends and I have created a community, Meerli, to enable exceptional mobile designers to connect and share their work.
-Here are 20 designs we've found that we think can inspire you and bring mobile design into a new era.
+Here's a collection of designs we've found that we think can inspire you and bring mobile design into a new era.

 Istid by Danish designer Karsten Moskjaer Kofod tells you where the nearest ice cream shop is and lets you rate it.
 And it's beautifully realised: just how gorgeous is this online form?